Connector for SAP Business Suite - Developer's Manual part 3 - Integration scenario: Scripting

 Using the simpleRFC functionality

 The simpleRFC API provides functions for calling BAPI/RFC functions in Velocity scripts.
 Velocity scripts can be integrated into Intrexx view pages, for example.
 Please note that Velocity scripts are performed on the server while the delivered HTML pages are being generated.
 Parameters need to be transferred via request values or via the sessions.
-The license "View & Write" is the minimum requirement for this.
-However, with the license "View Only", a simple call can be used that can call a simple remote-capable function module with an import and export parameter.
-The complete API is described in the Appendix.
+At least the "View & Write" license is required.
+With the "View Only" license, however, a simple call can be used that can call a simple remote-capable function block with an import and export parameter.
+The complete API is described in the appendix.
 Notes on its usage are provided in the following sections.

 Using the trigger functionality (simple call)

 For simple calls of RFC functions, a special function of the simpleRFC API is available.
-This can be used for typical triggers sich as calculating current data in SAP or similar.
-This can be used for typical triggers sich as calculating current data in SAP or similar.
-With this, an import parameter with the string type can be populated and an export parameter can be requested.
-The RFC functions require a special interface:
+This can be used, for example, for typical triggers such as the calculation of current data in SAP and similar. can be used.
+This allows an import parameter of type String to be filled and an export parameter to be queried.the RFC functions require a special interface:

 function z_demo_trigger_simplerfc .